SerKnight/node-openid-client/docs/README.md

     are `header`, `body`, or `query`. **Default:** 'header'.
   - `tokenType`: `<string>` The token type as the Authorization Header scheme. **Default:** 'Bearer' or the `token_type` property from a passed in TokenSet.
+  - `params`: `<Object>` additional parameters to send with the userinfo request (as query string when GET, as x-www-form-urlencoded body when POST).
 - Returns: `Promise<Object>` Parsed userinfo response.

 ---